Should I Repay My Debt or Invest My Money?

 Which is better, paying off debt or investing your money?
 There’s no quick and easy answer to this question.
 The decision involves some comparison between what your debt is costing you and what you expect to make in return for your investments.
 It also involves taking a close look at your financial situation.

-When deciding between debt repayment and investing, here’s what you need to consider:
+When deciding between debt repayment and investing, here’s what you need to think about:

 Do the math

-Just like everything else in your finances, deciding how to best use your money is all in the calculations.
-Take a look at your debt and calculate exactly how much it will cost you to pay it off.
+No matter what type of debt or investment you're weighing, deciding how to best use your money is all in the calculations.
+Start by looking at the debt in question and calculate exactly how much it will cost you to pay it off.
 Be sure to include any interest, fees, and penalties into these calculations.
-It’s important to get a clear picture of your debt so that you can make the best decision for your finances.

 Try using the debt calculator over at Credit Karma.
 It’s a handy way to see how much your debt is costing you, and how much you can save by increasing your payments.